Essays

 Methodology notes, build updates, and the unsexy decisions behind the portfolio.
 Closer to a public record than a marketing channel.
 Roughly one or two pieces a month — when one has earned its place, not before.

-These essays are also the manuscript-in-progress for a methodology book on building one vertical-AEO brand at a time.
+These essays are also the manuscript-in-progress for a methodology book on getting cited by AI search.

 Essay · 05